bbc/matterhorn/README.md

 ## Overview

-Matterhorn is a device identification service for the TV Application Platform (TAP).
+Matterhorn is a device identification service for the TV Application Platform (TAP)

 ## Architecture